fietser28/EL-Load/README.md

 ### Limitations / Issues

 * The ADC and DAC are on a seperate PCB's.
 This causes some offset errors.
 Especially in the Imon/Umon.
 This might also be caused by the next issue
-* The current implementations use TL431 for voltage reference.
+* Fixed (not tested): The current implementations use TL431 for voltage reference.
 This is not good enough.
 * Von causes some oscillation when the voltage slowly decreases to the set level.
 This is noticable in a typical battery discharge test.
 As this ia a very valid and common
 * The power supply board is a very simplistic set of 78** / 79**.
 Ok for testing, but needs to be replaced with something decend
 * Reverse polarity is a very crude diode: Implement a proper reverse polarity circuit preferabbly with a detection to software (nice to have)